lsds/KungFu/README.md

 ## Optimizers

-KungFu provide many useful distributed optimizers that achieve different trade-off between hardware efficiency and statical efficiency.
+KungFu provide many useful distributed optimizers that achieve different trade-off between hardware efficiency and statistical efficiency.

-* ``SynchronousSGDOptimizer``: this optimizer is the most common today.
-However, it inevitably increases batch size when scaling out training, and eventually adversely affect the generality of the trained model (check [paper](https://arxiv.org/abs/1609.04836)).
+* ``SynchronousSGDOptimizer``: this optimizer is the most common one.
+However, it inevitably increases batch size when scaling out training, and reduces the number of model updates, which eventually adversely affect the generality of the trained model ([paper](https://arxiv.org/abs/1609.04836)).
-The loss in generality must be compensated by hyper-parameter tuning techniques.
+The loss in the updates must be compensated by many [hyper-parameter tuning](https://research.fb.com/wp-content/uploads/2017/06/imagenet1kin1h5.pdf) which is unfortunately model-specific.
 Synchronous SGD is also hard to scale within a commodity network because it maintains a global barrier and transmit all gradients.
-* ``SynchronousAveragingOptimizer``: this optimizer adopts model averaging to synchronize models.
+* ``SynchronousAveragingOptimizer``: this optimizer adopts [synchronous model averaging](http://www.vldb.org/pvldb/vol12/p1399-koliousis.pdf).
+It is proven to converge in this [paper](https://arxiv.org/abs/1412.6651).
-It often converges faster than the synchronous SGD as it allows parallel workers to diverge and improves the generality of the trained model.
-Hence, if you don't know how to tune the hyper-parameters of ``SynchronousSGDOptimizer`` for your specific models, you can try to use ``SynchronousAveragingOptimizer``.
+It often converges faster than the synchronous SGD as it allows parallel workers to slightly diverge, which improves the generality of the trained model.
+Hence, the hyper-parameters you find useful in a single node scenario is often also effective in a parallel training case, making this optimizer hyper-parameter-robust.
 * ``PairAveragingOptimizer``: this optimizer asynchronously synchronizes workers, making it suitable for the environment that has limited bandwidth and stragglers.
-The large divergence of workers could slightly affect model accuracy.
+This optimizer is also proven to converge with deep learning models in this [paper](https://arxiv.org/abs/1710.06952).

 We have tested these optimizers using ResNet-50 and ResNet-101 in the TensorFlow benchmark.
 When using 8 V100, all KungFu optimizers together with Horovod can all reach the target 75% accuracy.
-When using 16 V100, Horovod and ``SynchronousSGDOptimizer`` suffer from the increased batch sizes and their accuracy drop to 59% while ``SynchronousAveragingOptimizer`` and ``PairAveragingOptimizer`` still reach the target 75%.
+When using 16 V100, Horovod and ``SynchronousSGDOptimizer`` suffer from the loss in model updates and their accuracy drop to 59% while ``SynchronousAveragingOptimizer`` and ``PairAveragingOptimizer`` still reach the target 75%.
-All these convergence tests are using the [hyper-parameter setup](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks#getting-started) suggested by the TensorFlow benchmark authors.
+All these convergence tests are using the same [hyper-parameter setup](https://github.com/tensorflow/benchmarks/tree/master/scripts/tf_cnn_benchmarks#getting-started) along with a per-GPU batch size as 64, suggested by the TensorFlow benchmark authors.

 ## Contribute